LudvigOlsen/cvms/README.md

   - `cv_plot()` has been removed.

-  - Fixes bug in `evaluate()`, when used on a grouped data frame.
-The row order in the output was not guaranteed to fit with the grouping keys.
-If you have used `evaluate()` on a grouped data frame, please rerun to make sure your results are correct\!
-(30th of November 2019)

   - In `cross_validate()` and `validate()`, the `models` argument is renamed to `formulas` and the `model_verbose` argument is renamed to `verbose`.
 Further, the `link` argument is hard-deprecated and will